-The MEDICAL VOICE CENTER designed a special voice-feminization-therapy for women who want to develop their authentic female voice and match their gender identity.
-This trans*voice-therapy is part of auer feminization package.
+The MEDICAL VOICE CENTER designed a special voice feminization therapy for women who want to develop their authentic female voice and match their gender identity.
+This trans*voice-therapy is part of our feminization package.

 Prof. Markus M. Hess explaining voice feminization surgery (Glottoplasty) and the post-operative behavior.